Why Apple and Google Virus Alert Apps have Limited Success | ExBulletin

 Why Apple and Google Virus Alert Apps have Limited Success

-Denver real estate agent Sarah Cavey was thrilled last fall when Colorado introduced an app that warned people about potential exposure to the coronavirus.
+Denver real estate agent Cavey was excited last fall when Colorado introduced an app that alerted people to possible exposure to the coronavirus.

 Based on Apple and Google software, the state smartphone app uses Bluetooth signals to detect users in close contact.
-If a user later tests positive, they can anonymously notify other app users who may have passed the pass at restaurants, trains, or elsewhere.
+If a user later tests positive, he or she can anonymously notify other app users that they may have crossed the path in a restaurant, on a train, or elsewhere.

 Cavey immediately downloaded the app.
 But even after calling the Colorado Health Department three times after a positive virus test in February, I couldn’t get the special verification code I needed from the state to warn others.
 She said.